kiscagi/postbacc_assignments/README.md

 - Performance Lab
   - Improving Performance of an image processing application
 - Data Lab
-  - Solve programming "puzzles" using C arithmetic and logical operators an no loops or conditionals
+  - Solve programming "puzzles" using C arithmetic and logical operators with no loops or conditionals

 *Programming Languages*:
 - Assignments 1 - 10